-However, inactivity as a phenotypic trait has some peculiarities that make its hereditary character -- if any -- harder to pin down.
-Normally, inheritance implies that when an epigenetic change, or `mutation', emerges in a cell giving rise to a new phenotype, this mutation is inherited by its progeny, thus amplifying the detectability of that phenotype with increasing generations: when enough doublings have been reached, there is sufficient bulk information in the culture to map the hereditary ramifications of that mutation through barcoding lineage tracing methods.
-The tricky thing about inactivity, though, is that its very impact on the colony development, namely the deletion of entire branches of the tree, is also what makes it hard to characterise it at an hereditary level through bulk methods: once inactivity emerges in one cell, this phenotype is {\it not} amplified in its progeny, as the effect of inactivity is rather to delete the descendants of that one cell, thus erasing all the information they potentially carried.
+Inactivity, however, has some peculiarities that make its hereditary character -- if any -- particularly hard to pin down.
+Normally, inheritance implies that when a mutation emerges in a cell, thus giving rise to a new phenotype, this mutation is inherited by its progeny, thus amplifying the detectability of that phenotype with increasing generations: when enough doublings have been reached, there is sufficient bulk information in the culture to map the hereditary ramifications of that mutation through bulk methods.
+The tricky thing about inactivity, though, is that its very impact on the tree development -- namely the obliteration of entire branches -- is also what makes it hard to characterize it at an hereditary level: once inactivity emerges in one cell, this phenotype is {\it not} amplified in its progeny, as the effect of inactivity is rather to delete the descendants of that one cell, thus erasing all the information they potentially carried.
 Bluntly put, it is impossible to extract information from cells that do not exist.